C2SM/icon4py/liskov/README.md

 icon_liskov <input_filepath> <output_filepath> [--profile] [--metadatagen] [--ppser]
 ```

+The following are descriptions of the arguments and options:

-Where `input_filepath` is the path to the input file to be processed, and `output_filepath` is the path to the output file.
-The optional `--profile` flag adds nvtx profile statements to the stencils.
-The `--metadatagen` flag generates a metadata header at the top of the file which includes information on icon_liskov such as the git tag and commit hash.
-The `--ppser` flag activates serialisation mode and will trigger the generation of `ppser` serialisation statements serialising all variables at the start and end of each stencil directive.
-The data will be saved at the default folder location of the currently run experiment and will have a prefix of `liskov-serialisation`.
+- input_filepath: path to the input file to be processed.
+- output_filepath: path to the output file.
+- profile flag: adds nvtx profile statements to the stencils (optional).
+- metadatagen flag: generates a metadata header at the top of the file which includes information on icon_liskov such as the version used.
+- ppser flag: activates serialisation mode and will trigger the generation of ppser serialisation statements serialising all variables at the start and end of each stencil directive.

+**Note**: By default the data will be saved at the default folder location of the currently run experiment and will have a prefix of `liskov-serialisation`.

 ### Preprocessor directives